leuty/icon-model/doc/www/buildrun/buildrun_quickstart.md

     tar --transform 's:^:build-report/:' -czf build-report.tar.gz $(find . -name 'config.log' -o -name 'CMakeCache.txt') make.log
     ```

     The result of the commands above will be file `build-report.tar.gz`, which should be attached to the very first email describing your problem.
-Please, do not forget to specify the **repository** and the **branch** that you experience the issue with, preferably in the form of a URL (e.g. [https://gitlab.dkrz.de/icon/icon-model/-/tree/release-2024.01-public](https://gitlab.dkrz.de/icon/icon-model/-/tree/release-2024.01-public)).
+Please, do not forget to specify the **repository** and the **branch** that you experience the issue with, preferably in the form of a URL (e.g. {{ '[https://gitlab.dkrz.de/icon/icon-model/-/tree/release-{}-public](https://gitlab.dkrz.de/icon/icon-model/-/tree/release-{}-public)'.format(release, release) }}).